purplebase/purplestack/CONTEXT.md

 The directory `tools/recipes` has a bunch of Markdown files with popular use-cases. **YOU _MUST_ REFER TO THESE FILES BEFORE IMPLEMENTING A NEW FEATURE**.
 If the information there is not present or sufficient, proceed as usual.

-### MCP Servers
+### Available MCP Servers

-There are included MCP servers you may find helpful.

 #### `developer` MCP Server

-The `developer` server provides development and debugging tools.
+Provides development and debugging tools.

 Use this server for:
 - Code generation and modification